PSBP-Library/psbp-library.github.io/index.md

     `tz=>fz` andThen `fz=>z`
 ```

-Transforming co-resulting to free co-resulting is done using `freeCoResulting` that also makes use of `foldFree`.
+Transforming co-resulting to free co-resulting is done using `freeCoResulting` which also makes use of `foldFree`.

 ## Free active programming